baonguyen96/Byzantine/Documentation/Documentation.md

 # Production

+Now that individual cases are proven, we can put them all together and run a production test that includes every cases possible.

 To enable full production workflow (multiple clients connect to multiple servers simultaneously with read/write requests and no debugging outputs), change the followings:

 [ClientNode](../Client/src/main/java/ClientNode.java):